 The biggest challenge that VSE faces in future years is the ability to sustain its recent level of growth.
-Certain work efforts that have supported VSE's growth in 2004 and 2005 and that are expected to support continued growth in 2006 are due to expire in the future.
+Certain work efforts that have supported VSE's growth in 2004, 2005 and in the six month period ended June 30, 2006, are due to expire in the future.
 VSE has received significant contributions to its revenue growth in 2004 from the Taiwan Ship Transfer work and in 2005 from both the Taiwan Ship Transfer work and the TBPS Program work.
 These two programs and the CED Army Equipment Support Program are expected to be the largest contributors to VSE revenue in 2006.
 The expiration of these programs at various dates in 2006 and 2007 will reduce VSE annual revenues if the expiring work is not replaced by new or follow-on work.

-The opportunities associated with VSE's recent growth include a more competitive price structure with which to bid on future work, a wider range of employee skill sets, and a broader name recognition and past performance record for use in expanding the Company's customer base.
-VSE is currently tracking multiple bidding opportunities for new contract work.
+The Company believes it is well prepared to meet the challenge of replacing the expiring work.
+Opportunities associated with VSE's recent growth include a more competitive price structure with which to bid on future work, a wider range of employee skill sets, and a broader name recognition and past performance record for use in expanding the Company's customer base.
+In addition to proposals that the Company currently has under evaluation and in preparation, VSE is currently tracking multiple bidding opportunities for new contract work.
 Additionally, the larger revenue level and capital base improves the Company's ability to pursue larger programs and potential acquisition opportunities.